-Home » DIY » Stairway Stained Treads Makeover Before and After
+Home » Home design » interior design » Stairway Stained Treads Makeover Before and After

 Stairway Stained Treads Makeover Before and After

-And I am trying to decide now if I am going to do either beadedboard or board and batten up the side.
-I know I don’t want to add a railing back on if I don’t have to.
+And I am trying to decide now if I am going to do either bead board or board and batten up the side.
+For now, we’ll leave it painted.

 It took me a bit (of swearing) and wrestling to figure out the angle cut.
 Though like my father-in-law says, “putty and paint make me the carpenter I ain’t.”